THE AMESBURY MAPLES

 But, you’ve got to be wiling to learn to skate.
 You’ve got to be willing to get up early and freeze your tail off.
 You’ve got to have access to a rink and a team.
 And while those barriers create roadblocks for players, they also — almost consequentially — build communities that support those who love the game.
 The fact that hockey is a life-long sport plays a role, too.
-Many folks play well into their 60s and 70s in the same rinks they grew up in, long after other sports leave their players behind.
+Many folks play in the same rinks they grew up into their 60s and 70s, long after other sports leave their players behind.
 There is also the truism that, in the end, regardless of how far someone makes it in competitive hockey, everyone ends back in the beer leagues.

 Walk into a local rink on a Sunday and you’ll see tributes to those who made it to the NHL.
 But, you’ll also see that many of the same coaches who taught those future pros how to skate in years prior are still there teaching a new generation in the same rink.
-It provides a collective, living memory of what each community values in a player.
+It provides a collective, living memory of what a player from each community values.